cran/konfound/README.md

 To learn more about sensitivity analysis, please visit:

+- The [KonFound-It website](https://konfound-it.org/), with latest news, links to tools and support
 - The [Introduction to konfound vignette](https://konfound-it.org/konfound/articles/introduction-to-konfound.html),
   with detailed information about each of the functions (`pkonfound()`,